emberjs/rfcs/text/0000-remove-application-wrapper.md

-There is a possibility that removing the wrapper can break styles for some apps, but since adding the wrapper back is just of editing the `application.hbs` template, that is probably a despicable drawback.
+There is a possibility that removing the wrapper can break styles for some apps, but since adding the wrapper back is just of editing the `application.hbs` template, that is probably a minor drawback.

 There is also a non-zero chance that some testing addon is relying on the `#ember-testing > .ember-view` html hierarchy for some reason, and those addons would have to be updated.